What the name Lactoferrin reveals

 How is lactoferrin processed?

-Highly pure extraction from pure colostrum
+Highly purified extraction from pure colostrum